CPU Scheduling in Data Centers Using Asynchronous Finite-Time Distributed Coordination Mechanisms: A synchronous distributed algorithm

 \section{A synchronous distributed algorithm}

 The solution that we are aiming for should satisfy the balance condition in~\eqref{cond:balance}.
 For each node to be able to compute the optimal workload $w_i^*$ in~\eqref{eq:optimal_workload}, the total workload $\rho$, the total estimated utilization needed for other tasks $u_{\mathrm{tot}}$, and the total capacity of the network $\pi^{\max}$ are needed.
-For solving the problem in a distributed fashion we assume the following: \begin{assumption} The graph is static and strongly connected. \end{assumption}
+For solving the problem in a distributed fashion we assume the following: \begin{assumption} The graph is static and strongly connected. \end{assumption} This assumption is, in general, valid even for large data-centers, since their topology is not expected to change for prolonged periods of time and remains mostly static, since failures are rare.
+Also, fault diagnostic mechanisms can be used to detect such failures and restore the connectivity of the network.
+Moreover, changes in the network can be handled by our algorithm, provided that the number of outgoing links can be found at each node in a distributed fashion, either because the links are bidirectional or because specific recovery schemes are deployed; see, for example, \cite{Hadjicostis:2012-CDC, 2016:Hadjicostis_TAC}.

 Under Assumption~\ref{assumption:2}, running the ratio consensus algorithm~\eqref{eq:4} with initial conditions $y_{j}[0]=\ell_j+u_{j}$ and $z_ij[0]=\pi^{\max}$, we obtain

 where $c$ is a vector (the left eigenvector of column matrix $P$).
 Therefore,